ClaireLynn/ChIP/Processing_Pipeline/Read_Processing_Guide.md

 16) *Optional 3*: Make heatmaps using Deeptools!

-17) Any other steps will now be completed in R using bioconductor packages such as diffbind or csaw.
-This is highly project specific!
+17) Any further steps will now be completed in R using bioconductor packages.
+This is highly project specific.